Strategy & Planning

 3

-The competitive research surfaces audience signals: who competitors target, what pain points they address, and where they leave gaps.
-This step turns those findings into 2 to 4 buyer personas grounded in specific data from the analysis.
-Each persona includes goals, pain points tied to competitive gaps, preferred channels, and a one-line recommendation on how the client wins that segment.
+To build buyer personas from competitive research, use the audience signals the analysis already surfaced: who competitors target, what pain points they address, and where they leave gaps.
+This step turns those findings into 2 to 4 personas grounded in specific data, not assumptions.
+Each persona includes:

 Prompt